 A settled default means you've paid the outstanding balance in full (or the creditor has accepted a reduced amount as full and final settlement).
 Your credit file shows the default as "satisfied" or "settled."

-Most specialist lenders strongly prefer settled defaults.
-Some won't proceed at all with unsettled defaults.
+Most specialist lenders prefer settled defaults, and a sizeable share won't proceed at all on unsettled ones.
 Settling a default doesn't remove it from your file — the 6-year clock still runs from the original default date — but it demonstrates to lenders that you've dealt with the problem.
+Treat "settled is better than unsettled" as a strong rule, not an absolute one: a small unsettled balance with a documented dispute history can still get placed.

 Unsettled Defaults